123electric/smartbms-thingspeak/README.md

 # License
--MIT
+- MIT
--No offical support
+- No offical support

 # Description
-This software reads the 123\SmartBMS data via a serial port and uploads it to Thingspeak.
+This software creates a Linux service that reads the 123\SmartBMS data via a serial port and uploads it to Thingspeak.
+It is automatically started when the Raspberry Pi is booted.
 You can connect as many BMS instances as you want.
 Each 123\SmartBMS needs it's own Thingspeak channel.

 # Requirements